 Originally from Land ‘O Lakes, Florida, Veronica is thrilled to have been part of the Vanderbilt Hillel team since 2019.
 She graduated from Syracuse University where she earned a BA in Public Relations and minored in Jewish Studies.
 From her beginnings as a Springboard Innovations Fellow at Vanderbilt Hillel, Veronica has striven to create dynamic opportunities for students to explore their Jewish identity, and gives them the space and tools to discover a practice that will resonate with them long after their time as a student comes to a close.
 Outside of work, Veronica loves to hike, is a regular at Nashville’s many farmers markets and used book stores, and loves to spend a sunny afternoon hanging outside with her cat, Sharky.

-Starting in the fall of 2020, Leetal Shoshan joined the Vanderbilt Hillel staff as the Jewish Agency for Israel Fellow.
-Leetal was born in Kfar Saba, Israel, and was raised in the San Fernando Valley, CA. She served in the IDF Spokesperson’s Unit and was part of the International Press Desk, managing the IDF’s relations with US media outlets.
-Leetal has a Bachelor’s Degree in Communications and Public Diplomacy.
-She has experience in public diplomacy and social media.
-Leetal was a social activism intern at Act.IL, using public diplomacy and nation branding for Israel through online campaigns and social platforms.
-Leetal has three younger siblings (a brother, and two sisters) and likes to read, cook, and travel.
+After starting in August 2023, Malka Desale joined the Vanderbilt Hillel staff as the Jewish Agency for Israel Fellow.
+Malka was born and raised in Holon, Israel.
+She served in Magal unit as a commander, a department Sergeant in Nathanim base, and trained soldiers at the beginning of their miletary service in IDF.
+Malka has a Bachelor’s Degree in Government, Diplomacy and Strategy.
+She was a social activism intern at Act.IL, using public diplomacy and nation branding for Israel through online campaigns and social platforms.
+Malka has five siblings (brothers) and like to volunteer, travel and loves music.

 Valerie Landa is the Finance Director for Vanderbilt Hillel and is responsible for managing the financial operations of the organization.
 She has over 18 years of tax and accounting experience in both public accounting and private industry.
 Valerie graduated with a Bachelor in Professional Accounting from Mississippi State University and a Master of Accounting with a Tax Concentration from the University of Tennessee, Knoxville.
 Valerie began her career at Arthur Andersen where she worked in the tax department.
 She has also worked at Kraft CPAs, Caterpillar Financial, and Kraft & Company, PLLC.
 Valerie is a Certified Public Accountant and a member of the Tennessee Society of CPAs.